-2) Doing your own offline or online research can also provide you with addition
+2) Doing your own offline or online research

 3) For an even more effective solution consider face to face solutions such as speaking to a therapist or your GP

 It is worrying to think about how easy it is to develop a negative relationship with food.
-Eating should be a fun, not a job that you dread.
+Eating should be fun, not a job that you dread.